tianqitang1/pubvec/README.md

 - The PubMed dataset download is a one-time operation that fetches the entire dataset
 - The system uses BGE-M3 embeddings for vector similarity search
 - DeepSeek API integration uses an OpenAI-compatible API interface

+## License

+This project is licensed under the MIT License with Commons Clause - see the [LICENSE](LICENSE) file for details.

+The Commons Clause restriction prevents the software from being used commercially without permission from the copyright holders.
+This means you can freely use, modify, and distribute this software for non-commercial and educational purposes, but commercial use requires explicit permission.

 ## TODO
 - Add support for more models